olegasd123/advanced-find/docs/dev-rules.md

 ## TypeScript & React
 - Write TypeScript everywhere; never fall back to `any` unless you document why and add a follow-up task to remove it.
+- Prefer TypeScript `interface` declarations for describing object shapes; use `type` when unions or mapped types are needed.
 - Use discriminated unions and branded types for domain concepts instead of raw primitives whenever feasible.
 - Co-locate component-specific types next to the component; share cross-cutting types under `src/types`.
 - Components must be function components with hooks; avoid legacy class components.
+- Declare all components, hooks, and utilities as arrow functions to keep signatures uniform and enable easy binding.
 - Keep hooks pure: the first line of a hook should be another hook call or synchronous logic, not side effects.
 - Derive UI state from props or repositories; avoid duplicating data that can be computed on the fly.
 - Memoize derived values (`useMemo`, `useCallback`) when the dependency list is stable and re-computation is expensive; otherwise, keep things simple.